JVandenildo/Programming-Challenges/1000-digit Fibonacci number (not finished)/challenge_description.md

 The 12<sup>th</sup> term, F<sub>12</sub>, is the first term to contain three digits.
 What is the index of the first term in the Fibonacci sequence to contain 1000 digits?

-Link to original post in project euler: [here](https://projecteuler.net/problem=25).
+Link to original post on project euler: [here](https://projecteuler.net/problem=25).